VulcanJS/vulcan-docs/source/groups-permissions.md

   optional: true
 }
 ```
-By default, Vulcan will set this `userId` to `currentUser._id` before it calls the `onInsert` callbacks.
+By default, Vulcan will set this `userId` to `currentUser._id` before it calls the `onCreate` callbacks.
 However, you still need to define this `userId` field in your schema in order to activate this behaviour.

 Of course you can also set the `userId` to another value as you would do for any other field, for example if you are an admin that need to assign documents to other users.